 Step 4: Run Nextcloud Web Installer

-At this point, Nextcloud is installed and configured.
+At this point, Nextcloud install ubuntu 20.04 successfully and configured.
 Now, open the Nextcloud configuration directory in the web browser like below and type the URL http://your-domain.com .
 Change localhost to your server IP address or domain name.
 You will see the following screen:

 Enter new admin credentials to create an admin account and provide the location of the data folder.